What influences heart health?

 A moderate intake (1-2 units per day) may be cardio-protective.
 A heavy consumption of alcohol is linked with high blood pressure.

 How much is too much?
-For more information click here
+Try an alcohol self-assessment

 Cholesterol is essential for building cells in your body.
 However, having too much cholesterol circulating can lead to the build up of fatty plaques (atheroma) in your coronary arteries.